 4 If the client has been a victim of a scam, generally, there is little hope that funds lost via scam will be recovered.
 When these cases are accepted for representation by the Elder Rights Project, assistance is usually limited to helping the client file reports with local and federal law enforcement and making appropriate referrals.
-Very rarely do these referrals result in any sort of recovery for the victimization, including scams.
+Very rarely do these referrals result in any sort of recovery for the victims.
+Additionally, the Elder Rights Project assists these victims with tangential legal issues that arise from the underlying victimization, including scams.